 Decoders are programmed when the command station sends programming information to them through the rails.
-There are two ways of programming decoders
+There are two ways of programming decoders.

-6.1.1 Ops mode programming (see Section 16.3)
+6.1.1 Ops mode programming

-Ops mode programming is done on the layout with programming directed to a specific decoder address.
-Operations mode programming is used to make changes to CVs programmed to locos while they are running on the layout.
+Ops mode programming (see section 16.3) is done on the layout with programming directed to a specific decoder address on the layout tracks.
+Operations mode programming is used to make changes to locos while they are running on the layout.